Linear Tape-Open: Leader pin

 The tape inside an LTO cartridge is wound around a single reel.
 The end of the tape is attached to a perpendicular leader pin that is used by an LTO drive to reliably grasp the end of the tape and mount it in a take-up reel inside the drive.
-Older single-reel tape technologies, such as 9 track tape and DLT, used different means to load tape onto a take-up reel.
+Older single-reel tape technologies, such as 9-track tape and DLT, used different means to load tape onto a take-up reel.
 When a cartridge is not in a drive, the pin is held in place at the opening of the cartridge with a small spring.
 A common reason for a cartridge failing to load into a drive is the misplacement of the leader pin as a result of the cartridge having been dropped.
 The plastic slot where the pin is normally held is deformed by the drop and the leader pin is no longer in the position that the drive expects it to be.

 Erasing

 The magnetic servo tracks on the tape are factory encoded.
 Using a bulk eraser, degaussing, or otherwise exposing the cartridge to a strong magnetic field, will erase the servo tracks along with the data tracks, rendering the cartridge unusable.
-Erasing the data tracks without destroying the servo tracks requires special equipment.
+Erasing the data tracks without destroying the servo tracks can be done with an LTO drive or with special equipment.
 The erasing head used in these erasers has four magnetic poles that match the width and the location of the data bands.
 The gaps between the poles correspond to the servo tracks, which are not erased.
 Tapes erased by this equipment can be recorded again.

 Cleaning

+A Universal Cleaning Cartridge can be used to remove debris from the tape read and write heads in a tape drive.
 Although keeping a tape drive clean is important, normal cleaning cartridges are abrasive and frequent use will shorten the drive's lifespan.
-LTO drives have an internal tape head cleaning brush that is activated when a cartridge is inserted.
-When a more thorough cleaning is required the drive signals this on its display and/or via Tape Alert flags.
 Cleaning cartridge lifespan is usually from 15 to 50 cleanings.
-There are 2 basic methods of initiating a cleaning of a drive: robot cleaning and software cleaning.

 In addition to keeping the tape drive clean, it is also important to keep the media clean.
 Debris on the media can be deposited onto drive components that are in contact with the tape.
 This debris can result in increased media wear which generates more debris.
 Removing excessive debris from tape can reduce the number of data errors.
 Cleaning of the media requires special equipment.
 These cleaners are also used by Spectra Logic to clean new media that is marketed as "CarbideClean" media.
-HP LTO Gen.1 drives have a cleaning strategy that will prevent the drive from using the cleaning tape if it is not needed.
-In a change of strategy, HP LTO Gen 2, 3 and 4 drives will always clean when a Universal Cleaning Cartridge is inserted, whether the drive requires cleaning or not.